What is Commerce about?

 Developing Key Competencies through Commerce

-Learning in Commerce provides meaningful contexts for developing Key Competencies from the New Zealand Curriculum.
+Learning in Commerce provides meaningful contexts for developing Key Competencies from The New Zealand Curriculum.
 These Key Competencies are woven through, and embedded in, the Big Ideas and Significant Learning.
 Students will engage with critical thinking and analysis, explore different perspectives through Commerce and develop their understanding of the role of Commerce in society.

 Thinking